Asteriajojo/M3D/README.md

 ```
 CUDA_VISIBLE_DEVICES=3,4,5 nohup  python3 -m torch.distributed.launch --nproc_per_node=3 --master_port 23411 train_M3D.py --gs  --match_target 802 --batch_size 16  --epochs 10 --model_type vgg19_bn --log_dir ./checkpoint/vgg19_bn_M3D_3gpu/ --save_dir ./checkpoint/vgg19_bn_M3D_3gpu --apex_train 1 > ./checkpoint/vgg19_bn_M3D_3gpu/output_802.txt
 ```

+## The Implementation Details of Discriminators

+Note that since the training data input to D1 and D2 are the same, the two models need to be initialized slightly different to ensure the model discrepancy loss works.
+We simply use a pre-trained model for one discriminator, and a model fine-tuned for one batch using ImageNet training data for another discriminator.
+We saved the finetuned models in 'pretrain_save_models' for convenience here.
+You can also finetune the discriminator during the training period.

 ## Evaluation